lifelib-dev/lifelib/docs/_sources/quickstart.rst.txt

 Building the model
 ------------------

-:py:mod:`build.py <simplelife.build>` file in the project folder is the script for bringing the actuarial model to existence as a Python object.
+:py:mod:`simplelife <simplelife.simplelife>` file in the project folder is the script for bringing the actuarial model to existence as a Python object.

-If you simply run :py:mod:`build.py <simplelife.build>` from a command prompt, Python will terminate when the execution of the script finishes,
+If you simply run :py:mod:`simplelife <simplelife.simplelife>` from a command prompt, Python will terminate when the execution of the script finishes,
-To keep the session alive, you need have the session move to the interactive mode after it finishes the execution of :py:mod:`build.py <simplelife.build>`.
+To keep the session alive, you need have the session move to the interactive mode after it finishes the execution of :py:mod:`simplelife <simplelife.simplelife>`.
 On `Spyder`_, this is the default behaviour.
-When you open :py:mod:`build.py <simplelife.build>` from *File* menu and *Run* it, it is executed and the session will move to interactive mode.
+When you open :py:mod:`simplelife <simplelife.simplelife>` from *File* menu and *Run* it, it is executed and the session will move to interactive mode.
 The session is available in an IPython console in `Spyder`_ for you to interface with the created model.